 Every new technology in history -- like the map and the clock -- changed the way people think but Carr sees special dangers in the Internet."

-This has already been covered with a TV focus by Neil Postman.
 That's where the title comes from.
 And it remains true for both media.